 Please check out our external sources of funding page as well as the University's sites for graduate student funding:

-The Center has filled a GTA position for 2015-2016.
+The Center offers GTA opportunities, based on current funding.
 The duties of the Graduate Teaching Assistant will be to assist the professor in the teaching of LAA 100/HIST 124, Latin American Culture and Society.
-This introductory course serves as the gateway to the major in Latin American & Caribbean Studies and the course fulfills general education requirements in the social sciences and in the new KU Core.
-In the fall semester, the GTA will be expected to teach several weekly discussion sections, to attend all lectures, to hold regular office hours and meet with students, to grade and keep records, to monitor potential cases of academic misconduct, and to help with audio visual equipment as necessary, as well as other duties designated by the instructor.
+This introductory course serves as the gateway to the major in Latin American & Caribbean Studies and the course fulfills general education requirements in the social sciences for undergraduate students.
+In the fall semester, the GTA will be expected to teach several weekly discussion sections, attend all lectures, hold regular office hours to meet with students, grade and keep records, monitor potential cases of academic misconduct, and help with audio visual equipment as necessary, as well as other duties designated by the instructor.
 In the spring semester, the GTA will be fully responsible for all aspects of this course, including lecturing and grading.
-This position is a 50% GTA-ship with a minimum salary of $13,000.
-Application instructions and an updated application form for the 2016-2017 will be made available Spring 2016.
+This position is a 50% GTA-ship (20 hours/week) with a minimum stipend of $15,500 and tuition waived.
+Please contact the Director of Graduate Studies, Dr. Cecile Accilien, if you are interested in applying for this position.

 CLACS announces its competition for the Stansifer Fellowship Fund for 2018-2019.
 This fund was endowed by Professor Emeritus Charles Stansifer.
 The award is for the support of graduate students planning to complete a doctorate in the study of Middle America (defined as Central America, Mexico, and the Caribbean).